hellohaptik/docs_haptik/docs/bot-builder/integrations/additional-apis.md

 ![CSV Format](assets/faq_node_csv_format.png)

 ```
-List of columns

-1. node_name: Node Name
+1. node_name: Name of the node, node name should be unique

-2. question(user says): user says to detect this faq node, to put multiple user says on single node pass questions as pipe(|)  separated values(ref the sample row in image above)
+2. question(user says): user says to detect this faq node, multiple user says for single node can be passed as pipe(|)  separated values(ref the sample row in image above)

 3. answer(bot says): A node can have single or multiple bot says, to pass multiple bot says use `<m>` tag as delimiter
 ```